mjpclab/jquery-tab/README.md

 `activeIndex`
 The default initial active index of the tab.
 Will be ignored if it can get value from `statusFieldSelector` or `statusHashTemplate`.

+`createEmptyTab`
+Determine if still create tab container when there is no tab item found.
+Would be useful if you want to create empty tab container first, and add tab items dynamically.

 `fnShowPageItem`
 Define the behavior of showing an page-item when switched to it.
 Must be a function like `func($pageItem) {}`.
 Parameter `$pageItem` will be the current page-item's jQuery object.